You can adopt a child from overseas if:

 If you want to adopt a child from overseas, you should contact either:

-There are several other steps, for example:
+There are several other steps, eg:

 - the assessment will be sent to the overseas adoption authority